cvxgrp/dccp/docs/src/examples/index.md

 # Examples

-This page contains examples demonstrating the capabilities of this package.
+This page contains some self-contained examples to demonstrate possible usecases of the DCCP algorithm.
+The notebook source files are also available on GitHub at [dccp/examples](https://github.com/cvxgrp/dccp/tree/master/examples).

+These examples are also discussed in the [DCCP paper](https://stanford.edu/~boyd/papers/dccp.html).

 ```{toctree}
 ---